IndustryEssentials/ymir/README.md

 A typical model development process can usually be summarized in a few steps: defining the task, preparing the data, training the model, evaluating the model, and deploying the model.

-*  Define the task: Before starting an AI development project, it is important to be clear about what is to be analyzed.
+*  Define the target: Before starting an AI development project, it is important to be clear about what is to be analyzed.
 This will help developers correctly convert the problem into several typical ML modeling tasks, such as image classification, object detection, etc. Different tasks have different data requirements.

 *  Prepare data: Data preparation is the foundation of a successful AI project.
 The most important task in this step is to ensure the quality of data and its annotations.
 Collect all the required data at the beginning is the optimal situation for many projects.
 Therefore, the project developer may find that some data is missing in subsequent stages.
 Additional data could be necessary upon the project  needs.